Accra international airport

-- Terminal 2 serves mainly international destinations and long-haul flights.
-It is the most important terminal of the airport and it is consequently the one that is best equipped in shops and services (VIP lounges, shops, duty free, restaurants).
+- Terminal 2 was used for international destinations and long-haul flights.
+It is equipped in shops and services (VIP lounges, shops, duty free, restaurants).
 As the new Terminal 3 was recently inaugurated, Terminal 2 is now the new domestic terminal of Kotoka Airport.

 - The official terminal is used for diplomatic flights, the reception of personalities and heads of state and government.

 - The military terminal managed by the Ghana Air Force is dedicated to the air operations of the various army corps.

 The management of arrivals and departures of travelers makes Kotoka Airport a pleasant and modern airport and an ideal gateway for foreigners to discover Ghana or for Ghanaians to go abroad.
 Its services and facilities, its shops, its accessibility and its car parks allow passengers to wait for their flight in the best conditions.